ggabelmann/ggabelmann.github.io/README.md

 ## Projects

 Most of my side-projects are open source and available from my [Github Profile](https://github.com/ggabelmann/).
-Two of the more important ones are:
+Some of the more important ones are:

 * [jcrawl](https://github.com/ggabelmann/jcrawl), a java-based web crawler that supports threads and rate-limiting.
 * [NeuroEvolution](https://github.com/ggabelmann/NeuroEvolution), a java-based neural network that can evolve.
+* [NetpbmTools](https://github.com/ggabelmann/NetpbmTools), an F#-based tool for doing simple manipulations to images.

 ## Posts